 It can be contaminated from a plant that grows near the manuka bushes.
 It’s actually impossible to stop bees from harvesting it, too.
 A new dispute on manuka honey market: Is it toxic or not?

-hich is why the New Zealand’ regulations mention the tests needed to be done in order to insure a non-toxic honey for population.
-Please read How is manuka honey tested?
-Can we trust those tests?
+Which is why New Zealand’ regulations mention the tests that need to be done in order to insure a non-toxic honey for the population.

 Is fermented honey toxic?